chrisgrieser/shimmering-obsidian/docs/Features for Developers.md

 - To quickly open local plugin folders in `.obsidian/plugins/`, use to the [Settings & Local Plugin Search](Settings%20and%20Local%20Plugin%20Search.md).

 ## Vault-related features
-➡️ Refer to the documentation of the [Vault Switcher](Vault%20Switcher.md) for information on how to switch vaults quickly and open the the vault root in Finder or the Terminal.
+➡️ Refer to the documentation of the [Vault Switcher](Vault%20Switcher.md) for information about switching vaults quickly and open the vault root in Finder or the Terminal.

 ## Beta Plugins
 **`obeta`: Access `beta`-plugin-related commands.**